adamshand/fuzzle-finder/README.md

 # The Fuzzler

-Takes a folder full of cut animal photos and creates dynamic browsable, filterable, and sortable galleries.
+Takes a folder full of cute animal photos and creates dynamic browsable, filterable, and sortable galleries.

 ![screenshot](server/public/screenshot.jpg)